taxell/SHK/README.md

 javac - SHK translates your Swedish code into regular Java and uses javac to compile that to bytecode.

-A Haskell compiler - The project includes a Makefile so make and GHC are recommended, but not absolutely necessary.
+A Haskell compiler - The project includes a Makefile that in turn uses GHC, so make and GHC are recommended, but not absolutely necessary.